 top of page

-To see this working, head to your live site.
+To test this feature, visit your live site.

-70 Comments
+71 Comments

 I just got a text from my daughter in Florida.
 When she heard that I was having new shoes made, she offered to pay for them.
 But she has had trouble getting to a bank during their shortened hours.
 Her text told me that the transfer of funds has been made and will be sent tomorrow.
 She first began to try to send the money last Friday and I believe today is Tuesday, even in Florida.
 No banks were open on Saturday or Sunday, and she couldn't get it done on Monday.
 We'll see.
 The only thing is to find out if Elios is still considered to be an essential service.
 I did learn today that PetValu will be open after tonight';s shut down because pets and their care are considered to be essential services.
 I would find it very difficult to explain to Scamper why she would have had no clean litter and why there was so little food.
 Whatever room I am in, my cat is too.
 Right now she's sleeping on the corner of my bed just behind my left elbow, and you know how friendly she is.